ian-bateman/orchardos-themes/kernel/README.rst

 Remove any existing splash arguments for fbsplash or plymouth, then add ``bootsplash.bootfile=bootsplash/mybootsplash`` where the path is relative to the ``/lib/firmware`` directory.

+.. note:: The bootsplash bin needs to be rebuilt using the tools in the
+          kernel source tree if logo.gif is changed.